 Attend An Irish Social

 NL Irish Connections promotes community, cultural, and historic ties between Newfoundland and Labrador and southeast Ireland.

-An annual Ireland Newfoundland festival is held each year, alternating between Ireland and the Avalon Peninsula region of Newfoundland.
+They hold an annual Ireland Newfoundland festival each year, alternating between Ireland and the Avalon Peninsula region of Newfoundland.

 They also hold music, literary arts and other cultural events throughout the year culminating in their annual Irish week festivities.